Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 # Office 2016 Workloads

 Office workloads (Exchange 2016, SharePoint 2016 and Skype for Business 2015) designed & validated to run on Azure Stack for up to 250 users.
-Additional required Workloads: Active Directory, Certificate Authority, FileServer using S2D, SQL Server 2017
+Additional required workloads: Active Directory, Certificate Authority, FileServer using S2D, SQL Server 2017

 The preview templates are designed,validated and supported to work with Azure Stack beeing conneted or disconnected.
 Any changes to the templates will break supportability.